kahboom/layered-js/README.md

-### NOTE: This is an example of what NOT to do with JS, as it is an outdated architectural (or lack thereof) approach to building an application.
-Please use functional programming and keep your code decoupled and DRY.
+### NOTE: This is quite an outdated (and questionable) approach to building an application and was used primarily for learning.
+Please use keep your code decoupled and DRY.

-Using object-oriented JavaScript to create a multi-layered API.
+Experimenting with object-oriented JavaScript to create a multi-layered API.
 Use multiple data stores, interchangeable ORM, environment-specific configuration settings, etc. Still a WIP.

 Order of communication: `api/controller > service layer > repository layer > models`